Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 | SMTP | Internal mail relay | smtp_relay |

 GitLab alone exposes 5 scrape targets (exporter, webservice, gitaly, postgresql, redis).
-Additional targets include Traefik ingress metrics, cert-manager certificate lifecycle, Cloudflare Tunnel stats, ChirpStack LoRaWAN, MQTT sensor exporter, NVIDIA DCGM GPU metrics (15s interval!), Home Assistant, Wazuh SIEM exporter, and external services like the portfolio chatbot API with bearer token authentication.
+Additional targets include Traefik ingress metrics, cert-manager certificate lifecycle, Cloudflare Tunnel stats, ChirpStack LoRaWAN, MQTT sensor exporter, NVIDIA DCGM GPU metrics (15s interval!), Home Assistant, Wazuh SIEM exporter, Gatus status page, chatbot API with bearer token authentication, ArgoCD (4 ServiceMonitors), Trivy Operator metrics, Falcosidekick events, and CrowdSec agent metrics.

 The full target list reads like a network inventory - because it essentially is one.